Texiwill/aac-lib/base/README.md

 	sudo ./aac-base.install [--install|-i installer] [--help|-h] [timezone]

+### Installers

+#### Base
+Installs the base AAC setup.
+This is mostly setting timezones and ensuring wget and other useful tools are available.

+#### dnscrypt
+Installs and compiles DNScrypt.
+After install, the compilers, and other tools are removed.
+This configure dnsmasq and dnscrypt to make a DNS server.
+It is up to you to set firewall rules to route all port 53 items to this DNS Crypt server.

+In addition, it installs a script that changes the DNS crypt server used daily based on some basic rules.
+Such as Country, Style, etc.

+#### powercli
+Installs Powershell, VMware PowerCLI, and VMware PowerNSX onto any RPM based Linux distribution.

+#### puppetbase
+Installs the Puppet 4.x agents for use with a Puppet Server.

 ### Todo
 Build out Puppet 4.0 framework for my virtualized environment.
 Create a REPO for build/install later